The 2016 10th Ounce Gold Mercury Dime

 Coin collectors were certainly pleased with the release of the 2016 Gold 1/10-ounce Mercury Dime Coin, as the coin sold out within an hour of being launched on April 21, 2016.

 Initially just after the coins release the numismatic market’s trading networks saw a lot of action, with some coins selling for as much as $300.
 This meant the original buyers directly from the Mint, who got the coin for around $205, saw solid profits.
-Now the price has settled down and on eBay, “Buy It Now” is going for approximately $215 to $230.
-The 2016-W Winged Liberty Head gold dime coin, which is a graded Specimen 70, is trading at even higher prices of between $270 and $300.
+Now the price has settled down and on eBay, “Buy It Now” is going for approximately $200 to $220 in the original box from the mint.
+The 2016-W Winged Liberty Head gold dime coin, which is a graded Specimen 70 in PCGS or NGC holders are selling for around $250.